-This heuristic framework may be useful in the EQUINET programme of research into global health diplomacy as a conceptual approach to understanding the phases of negotiated global collective actions.
-Policy analysis frameworks may be applied to these different stages to identify features of the context, processes, actors and content that influence the outcomes of negotiations.
+In the first version of this paper, it was noted that the heuristic framework would be useful in the EQUINET programme of research into global health diplomacy as a conceptual approach to understanding the phases of negotiated global collective actions.
+Policy analysis frameworks could be applied to these different stages to identify features of the context, processes, actors and content that influence the outcomes of negotiations.
+In the course of the case study work conducted by the three research teams the heuristic framework was indeed utilized and provided an appropriate conceptual approach.
+At the inception of the project, a team meeting was held to discuss the conceptual framework that would be used.
+A common framework was established for content analysis of the qualitative evidence garnered from the case studies: